kayjoseph/sales-marketing-sql-analysis/README.md

 GROUP BY territory, orderdate::date
 ORDER BY territory, order_date;

-4. Which branch crossed the $100,000 revenue milestone first?
+4. Which branch crossed the $100,000 revenue milestone first? select territory, round(sum(sales::numeric), 2) as revenue from sales group by 1 order by 2 desc

 6. What is the average revenue per transaction for each customer type (Member vs Normal)?